openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

           Balsam Professional is based on openSUSE, so you might well be familiar with many of the tools already. (...)

-
+â€

+â€œ

 [Sebastian
-            Kügler: KDE:Active:Devel introduced](http://vizzzion.org/blog/2011/08/kdeactivedevel-introduced/)
+            KÃ¼gler: KDE:Active:Devel introduced](http://vizzzion.org/blog/2011/08/kdeactivedevel-introduced/)

 The past week, when working on the Mesa packages for [Plasma Active](http://community.kde.org/Plasma/Active), I might have caused
           some headache since I broke the compositor in Plasma Active with a few packages I uploaded for easier deployment on test devices.
 It was not more than an annoyance, because kwin gracefully falls back to non-composited mode in case of graphics problems.
-In order to get a bit more stability into our deployment process, I™ve now set up a subproject called [KDE:Active:Devel](https://build.opensuse.org/project/monitor?project=KDE:Active:Devel) under the [KDE:Active](https://build.opensuse.org/project/monitor?project=KDE%3AActive)
+In order to get a bit more stability into our deployment process, Iâ€™ve now set up a subproject called [KDE:Active:Devel](https://build.opensuse.org/project/monitor?project=KDE:Active:Devel) under the [KDE:Active](https://build.opensuse.org/project/monitor?project=KDE%3AActive)
           project on the Open Build Service (OBS) which we use to build the Balsam packages.
-As we™re moving, development-wise into the stabilization phase for Plasma Active One, this makes testing new things a lot easier, just by switching to the same package from the :Devel branch.
-Conversely, this means that if you install packages from the :Devel subproject, you should really know what you™re doing.
-On the bright side, it™ll be easier to keep regressions out of the packages that are deployed on most users™ machines.
+As weâ€™re moving, development-wise into the stabilization phase for Plasma Active One, this makes testing new things a lot easier, just by switching to the same package from the :Devel branch.
+Conversely, this means that if you install packages from the :Devel subproject, you should really know what youâ€™re doing.
+On the bright side, itâ€™ll be easier to keep regressions out of the packages that are deployed on most usersâ€™ machines.

 ![](http://vizzzion.org/images/blog/contour-alpha-news_thumb.png)

-Along with these changes, I™ve updated all the packages to the latest state of the
+Along with these changes, Iâ€™ve updated all the packages to the latest state of the
           art, and worked a bit on our documentation, as we keep getting very good feedback about this.
-Among the most wanted fixes we™ve introduced is a patch by Aaron that makes konsole usable with the virtual keyboard, making another very powerful tool usable on Plasma Active.
-I™ve also fixed up some default configuration options, polished up the contour packages and made that used by default.
-(Those who have plasma-tablet-config on their machine will have to replace it with plasma-contour-config, though.)
+Among the most wanted fixes weâ€™ve introduced is a patch by Aaron that makes konsole usable with the virtual keyboard, making another very powerful tool usable on Plasma Active.
+Iâ€™ve also fixed up some default configuration options, polished up the contour packages and made that used by default.
+(Those who have plasma-tablet-config on their machine will have to replace it with â€œplasma-contour-configâ€, though.)
 This is another pretty big move, as we now basically regard the contour shell stable enough to make it into Plasma Active One.
-It™s also very, very shiny I must say, the usual disclaimer about alpha software notwithstanding.
+Itâ€™s also very, very shiny I must say, the usual disclaimer about alpha software notwithstanding.

 OBS makes it rather convenient merging changes back and forth between these branches.
-          In general, my impression is that OBS works very nicely as a collaboration tool, and solves a very complex problem for us, the how do we get our code onto the device.
+          In general, my impression is that OBS works very nicely as a collaboration tool, and solves a very complex problem for us, the â€œhow do we get our code onto the deviceâ€.
 As an aside, it also makes it very easy to build packages locally, so for even shorter development-deployment cycles, one can build locally and rsync packages onto the device.
           With the right kind of script setup, that takes a lot of the pain away, that development